-e) Staff observation
+e) Staff observation and referrals to other professionals

 - Members of staff consult with the SENCo if they have identified students who may need specialist help during the school year.
-Evidence for that concern must be produced, prior to any testing. - The SENCo may then ask for further diagnostic assessment to be undertaken by other professionals.
+Evidence for that concern must be produced, prior to any testing. - The SENCo may then ask for further diagnostic assessment to be undertaken by other professionals, however this will be at the discretion of SENCo from the evidence provided.
+The school cannot provide or fund full learning assessments, for example for a diagnosis of dyslexia.